Shawebit/CSM24065_ComputerNetworks/README.md

 # CSM24065_CNAssignment
-This repository is for Computer Networks (MCA - 3rd Semester)
+Collection of all the Computer Networks assignments for MCA-III (Tezpur University)